To submit an article online, and to check the status of your submission, you need to have an account with Journal of Home Language Research

 Don't have an account?
 Register Here.Start Submission

 Submissions should be made electronically through this website.
-Submissions should be an editable Word file (.doc/.docx ).
+Submissions must be an editable Word file (.doc/.docx ).
 Once submitted, the author can track the submission and communicate with the editors via the online journal management system.

 Please ensure that you consider the following guidelines when preparing your manuscript.
 Failure to do so may delay processing your submission.